Purchases made through links may earn us a small commission, at no extra cost to you.

 Final Thoughts About My Tour of Ephesus

-I was thoroughly impressed with Ephesus and, as usual, wish I had more time to spend exploring.
+I was thoroughly impressed with the Ephesus ruins and, as usual, wish I had more time to spend exploring.
 I am really surprised that Ephesus has not been named a World Heritage Site, but hope that one day UNESCO will add it to the list.
 (Update: Ephesus was inscribed as a World Heritage Site in 2015).
-Besides being incredibly restored, I loved the fact that the sights weren’t roped off, allowing me to walk freely around the city just as the Ephesians did centuries ago.
+Besides being incredibly restored, I loved the fact that the ruins weren’t roped off, allowing me to walk freely around the city just as the Ephesians did centuries ago.

 Tips for Visiting Ephesus